Is it easy to stay vegan and find plant-based snacks or cook cheap easy vegan recipes while you travel?

 7. Tomato soup

 Who doesn’t like rich, creamy tomato soup?

-This popular recipe is perfect for a light afternoon meal and can be combined with soft bread from your local bakery or delicious crackers or crunchy croutons.
+This popular recipe is perfect for a light afternoon meal and can be combined with soft bread from your local bakery – ask them for gluten-free bread if you are intolerant, delicious crackers, or crunchy croutons.

 – While the classic tomato soup recipe tells you to use butter as a base, there are plenty of vegan options that you can use instead.
 Aside from margarine, you can also find plant-based butter!